Menu

 • A photograph of a trail through a forest with autumn leaves.

-• A photograph of a small stream with rocks and fall foliage.
+• A photograph of a stream crossing in a green woodland.

 • A photograph of an old stone wall with beech trees and autumn leaves.